Unleash/unleash-docker/README.md

 docker run -d -e DATABASE_URL=postgres://unleash_user:passord@10.200.229.44:5432/unleash unleashorg/unleash-server
 ```

-Sepcifying secrets as environment variables is considered a bad secutiry practice.
+Sepcifying secrets as environment variables is considered a bad security practice.
 Therfore you can instead specify a file where unleash can read the database url via the `DATABASE_URL_FILE` environement variable.

 ## Work locally with this repo